Comcast boosted in battle for Sky

 But unlike Comcast, Fox has faced lengthy political and regulatory delays, and is still waiting for the government to say whether it should be allowed to buy Sky.

-Mr Hancock's final decision on whether Comcast should face regulatory scrutiny is due by 4 June.
+Mr Hancock's final decision on whether Comcast should face regulatory scrutiny is due in early June.

 He said he would give interested parties until 1700 on 24 May to respond to his preliminary decision.